nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Lab/README.md

     – Returns all products in stock with given price or empty collection if none were found.
     FindMostExpensiveProducts(int)
     – Returns the most expensive product in stock.
+    FindAllByQuantity(int)
+    – Returns all products in stock with the given remaining quantity.
+If there is no product with an identical quantity, return empty enumeration.